snoweye/pbdRPC/README.md

 - The `rpc()` is unified interface.
-The call is equivalent to `ssh snoweye@192.168.56.101 "whoami"` in a Linux-like system and `plink.exe snoweye@192.168.56.101 "whoami"` in a windows system, provided that `ssh` and `plink.exe` are reachable through the `PATH`.
+The call is equivalent to `ssh snoweye@192.168.56.101 "whoami"` in a Linux-like system and `plink.exe snoweye@192.168.56.101 "whoami"` in a windows system, provided that `ssh` and `plink.exe` are reachable through the environment variable, `PATH`.
-- The default communications between the local `R` and the remote server `192.168.56.101` are encrypted and secure, by default using RSA version 2.
+- The default communications between the local `R` and the remote server (`192.168.56.101` in this case) are encrypted and secure, by default using RSA version 2.
 - Private and public paired key authentications are supported, i.e. login without password.
-- Port forwarding is also supported for two way tunneling, both local `-L` and remote `-R`.
+- Port forwarding is also supported for two way tunneling, both local `-L` and remote/reverse `-R`.

 ## Installation